 Integrated Approach Needed

-Added to this, the chat commerce experience has only recently become very compelling and more convenient.
-That credit goes to the advances made in robotic processes automation (RPA) and AI.
+In addition, the chat commerce experience has only recently become very compelling and more convenient.
+That credit goes to the advances made in robotic process automation (RPA) and AI.

-The Aberdeen report outlines several key building blocks chat-enabled commerce users should establish to maximize performance, noted de Villiers.
+De Villiers noted that the Aberdeen report outlines several key building blocks chat-enabled commerce users should establish to maximize performance.

 Firms do not think of chat-enabled commerce as a purely technology-driven initiative.
 To get the most return from chat investments, firms must support their activities with the capabilities categorized across these three points: